AstraZeneca/KAZU/docs/ontology_parser.rst

 Enter the Kazu :class:`kazu.modelling.ontology_preprocessing.base.OntologyParser`.
 The job of the OntologyParser is to transform an Ontology or Knowledgebase into a set of :class:`kazu.data.data.SynonymTerm`.
 A :class:`kazu.data.data.SynonymTerm` is a container for a synonym, which understands what set of IDs the synoynm may refer to, whether they refer to a single group of closely related concepts or multiple separate ones, and various other pieces of useful information such as whether the term is symbolic (a.k.a. an abbreviation or some other identifier).
+This is handled by the attribute :attr:`kazu.data.data.EquivalentIdSet.associated_id_sets`.

 How does it work?
 When an ambiguous term is detected in the ontology, the parser must decide whether it should group the confused IDs into the same
 :class:`kazu.data.data.EquivalentIdSet`, or different ones.
 The algorithm for doing this works as follows: